-- The costs of consulting and equivalent services e.g. services provided by a technology broker, - Third party services maintenance, repair, transport services, etc., - The costs of training courses for research staff (the costs should be planned in the project proposal and arise from justifiable causes (e.g. the introduction of new, innovative solutions new materials, technologies, new techniques of performing a given task, etc., which will improve the effectiveness of completing a given task or add additional features to the task), - The costs of training courses related to the operation of the purchased research equipment, - The costs of promotional activities (publications, website costs, etc.), - The costs of external audit carried out upon the completion of a project, - The costs of publishing and disseminating information, - The costs of gaining information and knowledge necessary for the project delivery, translations. - The costs of the first patent application.
+- The costs of consulting and equivalent services e.g. services provided by a technology broker, - Third party services maintenance, repair, transport services, etc., - The costs of training courses for research staff (the costs should be planned in the project proposal and arise from justifiable causes (e.g. the introduction of new, innovative solutions new materials, technologies, new techniques of performing a given task, etc., which will improve the effectiveness of completing a given task or add additional features to the task), - The costs of training courses related to the operation of the purchased research equipment, - The costs of promotional activities (publications, website costs, etc.), - The costs of publishing and disseminating information, - The costs of gaining information and knowledge necessary for the project delivery, translations, - The costs of the first patent application.